 The setup code isn't complex.
 You 'll recognise the special cases mentioned below:

-I provided helpers for CS and 16 bit write (the width of the DRV8711 registers):
+I provided a helper for bit write (the width of the DRV8711 registers):

 The full code will be attached when I'm a bit further into this project.
 Next post will focus on provisioning the non-SPI pins.